Dale Amanda Tylor, M.D., M.P.H.

 - 2007 - 2009 – Pediatric Otolaryngology Fellowship: Rady Children’s Hospital San Diego, affiliated with University of California-San Diego; San Diego, California

-- 2009-current – Master of Public Health degree (dissertation in editing): University of Liverpool; Liverpool, United Kingdom
+- 2009-2013 – Master of Public Health degree: University of Liverpool; Liverpool, United Kingdom

 Certification and Licensure